 '''

+extraction

-extraction = median-raw # Can be either median-raw (default), median-pca, mean-
+= median-raw # Can be either median-raw (default), median-pca, mean-

-⇔pca, mean-raw, or quadratic
+→pca, mean-raw, or quadratic

-safety_space = True # If True, we exclude spikes in the vicinity of a...

-⇒selected spikes

-safety_time = auto # Temporal zone around which templates are isolated [in

-→ms1

-max_elts = 10000 # Max number of events per electrode (should be,
+max_elts = 10000

+Max number of events per electrode (should be

 → compatible with nb_elts)

 nb_elts = 0.8

 Fraction of max_elts that should be obtained per

 →electrode [0-1]

-nclus_min = 0.002 # Min number of elements in a cluster (given in
+nclus_min = 0.002

+Min number of elements in a cluster (given in

-→percentage)
+⇔percentage)

+nb_repeats

+= 3

 Number of passes used for the clustering

-nb_repeats = 3
+Generate sanity plots of the clustering

 make_plots

-=

-Generate sanity plots of the clustering

-sim_same_elec = 3

-Distance within clusters under which they are re-merged
+merging_method = distance # Method to perform local merges (distance, dip, folding,

+→nd-folding, bhatta)

+Merging parameter (see docs) (3 if distance, 0.5 if dip,

-dip_threshold = 0.5
+merging_param = default

-Will replace sim same elec in the future.
-Set it to 0.

-→to keep using sim_same_elec
+\rightarrow 1e-9 if folding, 2 if bhatta)

-sensitivity = 5
+sensitivity = 3

 The only parameter to control the cluster.
 The lower,

-→the more sensitive
+⇔the more sensitive

-cc\merge = 0.975
+cc_merge = 0.975

+If CC between two templates is higher, they are merged

 dispersion = (5, 5)

-If CC between two templates is higher, they are merged

-= (5, 5)

 Min and Max dispersion allowed for amplitudes [in MAD]

 smart_search = True

 Parameter to activate the smart search mode

-noise thr
+noise_thr

 = 0.8

 Minimal amplitudes are such than ampmin(templates) <...

-→noise_thrthreshold
+⇔noise_thrthreshold

 At the end of the clustering, we remove mixtures of

 remove_mixture = True

+\leftrightarrowtemplates

+= 0.75

+If CC between a sum of two templates and a template is

+cc_mixtures

+→higher, it is removed

+'''